mincong-h/mincong-h.github.io/_posts/2018-08-29-maven-compiler-plugin-understanding.md

 Now, if you do `mvn compile`, `mvn install` or any other command which invokes the phrase _compile_, the Maven Compiler Plugin will be triggered correctly.

+If you are using IntelliJ IDEA, the first approach `maven.compiler.{source,target}` should be a better idea.
+It makes IntelliJ understand that we really want this Java version everywhere.
+Without it, IntelliJ uses Java 5 for some modules after Maven re-import.

 ## Choose Java Version

 Here's a table for valid release versions for Java Compiler (`javac`) from